Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/const-arrayvec.md

 [spec]: https://github.com/rust-lang/rust/issues/31844
 {{% /notice %}}

+That's a pretty big wall of code, but you may have noticed instead of implementing `PartialEq`, we instead implemented `PartialEq<ArrayVec<T, { M }>>` for `ArrayVec<T, { N }>`.
+This makes things more flexible by allowing vectors of different sizes can be compared for equality.

 Users will want to index into our vector (i.e. `some_vector[i]`), but if you look at the docs [implementing `Index` for `[T]`][slice-index] you'll see it uses the unstable [`core::slice::SliceIndex`][SliceIndex] trait.
 We *could*